mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

-Each row represents a time interval, in 100ms increments, with the counts representing the number of events that were in the event queue for the length of time that row represents and the number of events that were executing of the time indicated by the row.
+Each row represents a time interval, in 100ms increments, with the counts representing the number of events that were in the event queue for the length of time that row represents and the number of events that were executing at the time indicated by the row.

 # JSON Interface